 To address the problems inherent in a traditional committee structure with over 50 committee positions a major change was first formally suggested in 1992.
 After due consultation with the members this change was made in 1996.
 The new structure consisted of a Management Committee of just five elected members, a Treasurer and General Manager.
 A Captain’s Committee was formed to organise golf and social functions.
 The many successful changes made over the last 20 years have been greatly facilitated by this structure.

-Just as importantly and none too soon, the ladies were made full members with an equal say in the management and running of the Club.
+Just as importantly, the ladies were made full members with an equal say in the management and running of the Club.
 To balance this they were also given the pleasure of paying a full subscription.

-This process of integration was followed through to its sensible conclusion with the Men’s and Ladies’ Captains became joint Captains of the Club.
+This process of integration was followed through to its sensible conclusion with the Men’s and Ladies’ Captains becoming joint Captains of the Club.